Content by Agency Brokerage Consultants www.agencybrokerage.com; Direct (321) 255-1309

 Let’s look at some numbers.
 The chart below shows debt coverage ratios based on two variables.
 The first variable is the total debt as a multiple of EBITDA (left column) going from 4 x EBITDA up to 8 x.
 The second variable is the length of financing going from 5 years out to 10 years, which is the standard range.
 The calculations were made using a 7% interest rate and assuming principal and interest payments are made.
 Quite noticeably, the chart demonstrates why a 6 x EBITDA leverage cap exists.

 So you might ask how is it that agencies are selling for 7+ times EBITDA?
 The key is that I’m talking about leverage not price.
 Paying 7+ times EBITDA is not the same as being leveraged at 7 x EBITDA.
-Ideally, buyers are putting cash into deals and gaining synergies so that their leverage is much less than the multiple being paid.
+An example is one agency with no debt acquiring another one at 7 x EBITDA.
+The leverage post-merger will be less than the purchase price.
+Also, and probably more importantly, private equity buyers borrow interest-only debt.
+Eliminating the requirement to repay principal annually cuts the debt service roughly in half and thereby allows you to pay 50% more for an acquisition.

 If you follow Insurance Journal closely, you may have seen an article recently about one of the decade’s most active acquirers being in a tough financial position.
 In fact, Moody’s has downgraded the broker’s credit rating to ‘Caa1’ and the S&P Global Ratings downgraded them to a ‘CCC’, both of which being high-risk credit ratings.
 The reviews highlighted that the broker’s (loan) covenant cushion remains very tight and its first-lien credit facility may accelerate the maturity of the debt this year.
 I’ve read the Moody’s reports on other large brokers and this one, sitting at a leverage of 8 x EBITDA, was the highest I’ve seen.
-As you get bigger, certainly you can push the leverage ratio over 6 x by using interest-only debt.
-Eventually though, the piper will come calling and you better hope you can pay him or things will get ugly!
+Private equity backed buyers push the leverage ratio over 6 x by using interest-only debt but even that can become a dangerous game if revenues deteriorate or interest rates increase.

 Hopefully, you have a little better understanding of debt coverage ratio limits after reading this.
 Next time I’ll get into cash flow projections, factoring in debt and taxes.